The Child’s Best Interests

 • Be unemployed during adulthood

-Parents whose children are not living with them have the highest levels of adult depression.
-In fact, non-custodial fathers are eight times more likely than other fathers to commit suicide.
+• Parents whose children are not living with them have the highest levels of adult depression.
+Noncustodial fathers are eight times more likely than other fathers to commit suicide.

-Unfortunately, Florida’s joint custody laws do not go far enough in helping children, and parents realize the benefits of cooperative parenting.
+• Florida’s joint custody laws do not go far enough in helping children and parents realize the benefits of cooperative parenting.
 According to Stat News, children who spend at least 35 percent of their time with each parent, rather than living with one and visiting the other, have better relationships with both parents and are generally better adjusted and more successful.

 Several states have adopted a rebuttable presumption that equal parenting time is most effective in serving children’s best interests, but Florida has yet to make this change.
-As a result, the non-custodial parent often only receives occasional visitation with their children, such as every other weekend.
-This disproportionately impacts fathers.
+As a result, the noncustodial parent often only receives occasional visitation with their children, such as every other weekend.
+Such an arrangement disproportionately impacts fathers.

 Below are answers to the questions we most frequently receive about joint custody.